abinit/abinit/doc/tutorial/spin.md

 (l+1/2 and l-1/2 of degeneracy 2l+2 and 2l).
 After pseudization, the associated wave functions can be recovered by adding to usual pseudo-potential projectors a spin-orbit term of the generic form $v(r).|l,s\rangle L.S \langle l,s|$.
-Not all potentials include this additional term, but it turns out that it is the case for the HGH type pseudopotentials.
+Not all potentials include this additional term, but the HGH type pseudopotentials do systematically.

-In a plane wave calculation, the wavefunctions will be two component spinors, that is they will have a spin-up and a spin-down component, and these components will be coupled.
-This mean the size of the Hamiltonian matrix is quadrupled.
+In a plane wave calculation, the wavefunctions will be two-component spinors, that is they will have a spin-up and a spin-down component, and these components will be coupled.
+This means the size of the Hamiltonian matrix is quadrupled.

 We will consider here a heavier atom than Iron: *Tantalum*.
-You will have to change the "files" file accordingly, as we here have used the
+You will have to change the "files" file accordingly, as we want to use the
 potential: 73ta.hghsc.
 It is a HGH pseudopotential, with semicore states.
 Replace the last line of the tspin_x.files by